chethiya/synced-append/README.md

  if logWriter?
   console.log "Recovered the file at #{logWriter.getPath()}"

- # Every time we write to new files
+ # Every time we write to a new file
  files =
   log: "./data/log-#{(new Date).getTime()}.txt"

- # starting write to new file
+ # starting write to the new file
  sync.start files
  if not logWriter?
   logWriter = sync.getFile 'log'